 Katie J. Comstock is a shareholder at Levy | von Beck | Comstock | PS.
 Her practice focuses primarily on construction defect litigation, real estate disputes, commercial collection, and homeowner and condominium association disputes.

 Michael P. Grace practices construction law with Groff Murphy PLLC where he provides counsel and litigation services to general contractors, owners, sureties and insurers.
-He frequently negotiates and drafts a wide variety of construction agreements.
+He negotiates and drafts a wide variety of construction industry agreements.
+He also has extensive experience resolving different types of construction claims and disputes.

 Todd C. Hayes is a member of Harper|Hayes PLLC, where he represents contractors, developers, and other business owners in insurance coverage disputes, construction defect litigation, and appeals.
 He frequently lectures on insurance coverage.